Domagala grinds out tough Streets Stock victory

 "I'm going to be a Seidler out here, that's for sure," he said with a laugh.

-The reference was to Marlyn Seidler, Friday's Modified feature winner who is still going strong at 68 years of age.
+The reference was to Marlyn Seidler, the May 14 Modified feature winner who is still going strong at 68 years of age.